Jean-BaptisteAC/Intel-Dataset-Classification/README.md

 ## Conclusion

 The intel dataset is a rather heavy dataset to work on, and needed the implementation of a very deep CNN with around 14 layers in order to yield good results.
-This project was fun to make because the pictures used are highly detailed and could be pictures from everyone's personal photos.
+Overall, this project was really fun to make because the pictures used are highly detailed and could be pictures from everyone's personal photos, adding to the significance of this classification task.